hardkorebob/windowlab/README.md

+# hardkorebob's changelog

+Changes from original windowlab:

+ - Restricting the mouse in the taskbar for faster menu select.

-# My fork of Windowlab
+# Previous guy's fork of Windowlab

 This fork of windowlab focuses on fixing things that have changed over the years, like the process of getting window titles and Xft fonts.
 Suggestions for more fixes are welcome.